Fight Star Championship heads to Yorkshire in October with local star Addy Khan in the spotlight

 Shahid Khan, who will be attending the event echoed the excitement surrounding the event: “Addy earned this.
 His performance at FSC 33 was nothing short of elite, and we’re thrilled that FSC is coming to to Bradford for what’s going to be one of the biggest nights in the city’s combat sports history.”

-The full fight card is expected to be announced in the coming weeks, with several local fighters and rising UK prospects rumoured to be joining the line-up.
+The full fight card will be featuring exciting fighters such as the highly rated Shoiab Assassin Yousaf, who will be fighting against Cristiano Cruz for the FSC Lightweight title in the main event.

-Fight Star Championship Bradford will take place at Bradford Live on Friday, October 18.
-Tickets are expected to go on sale soon and fans are encouraged to act fast—this is one event the city won’t want to miss.
+Fight Star Championship Bradford will take place at Bradford Live on Saturday, October 18.
+Tickets are expected to sell out fast—this is one event the city won’t want to miss.

-The full fight card includes a number of fighters and rising UK prospects.
-Fight Star Championship Bradford will take place at Bradford Live on Saturday October 18.
-Tickets are available via the link: https://booking.trafalgartickets.com/en/bradford-live-bradford/specialoffer/mfw73chuwwp72